DETAILED ACTION

 Regarding Claim 3, Fukui discloses the optical deflector according to Claim 1, as above.
 Fukui further discloses: wherein the rotatable polygon mirror includes a plurality of protrusion portions on the top surface for positioning the spring in the rotational direction (see FIG. 8 showing plurality of protrusion portions 305 on a surface opposite to annular shape portion 301), and wherein the annular shape portion includes a plurality of cutaway portions for engaging with the plurality of protrusion portions, respectively, at a position of the same phase as the plurality of arm portions (¶0048: The engagement sections 305 are sections for fixing the mirror fixing spring 101 to the sleeve 105…cutout sections [cutaway portions] extending in the four directions including the up, down, left, and right directions in FIG. 7 extend to the vicinities of the pressurizing sections 301.
 By this shape, the mirror fixing spring 101 functions as a spring for pressing the polygon mirror P).

 Regarding Claim 4, Fukui discloses the optical deflector according to Claim 3, as above.
-Fukui further discloses: wherein the plurality of the protrusion portions are disposed on (1) a circle centered on the rotation center of the rotatable polygon mirror, and (2) a radial line connecting a vertex between two reflecting surfaces, of the plurality of reflecting surfaces, that are adjacent to each other and (b) the rotation center of the rotatable polygon mirror (¶0047: it is shown that the pressing positions are arranged on lines intersected by respective perpendicular lines of a plurality of (four in the present embodiment) reflection surfaces of the polygon mirror P and by the rotary axial center; see FIGS. 1 & 6-8 showing that the plurality of the protrusion portions 305 are disposed on a circle centered on the rotation center of the rotatable polygon mirror P and a radial line connecting a vertex between two reflecting surfaces that are adjacent to each other and the rotation center of the rotatable polygon mirror P; ¶0048, 0050, 0054, 0063).
+Fukui further discloses: wherein the plurality of the protrusion portions are disposed on a circle centered on the rotation center of the rotatable polygon mirror on respective radial lines each connecting a vertex between two adjacent reflecting surfaces, of the plurality of reflecting surfaces, and the rotation center of the rotatable polygon mirror (¶0047: it is shown that the pressing positions are arranged on lines intersected by respective perpendicular lines of a plurality of (four in the present embodiment) reflection surfaces of the polygon mirror P and by the rotary axial center; see FIGS. 1 & 6-8 showing that the plurality of the protrusion portions 305 are disposed on a circle centered on the rotation center of the rotatable polygon mirror P and radial lines each connecting a vertex between two adjacent reflecting surfaces and the rotation center of the rotatable polygon mirror P; ¶0048, 0050, 0054, 0063).

-Regarding Claim 2, Fukui discloses the optical deflector according to Claim 1, as above.
+Regarding Claim 2, Fukui-Oh discloses the optical deflector according to Claim 1, as above.

 Although Fukui discloses a polygon mirror (¶0018), Fukui does not appear to explicitly disclose: wherein the plurality of the arm portions are provided in a number equal to an integer multiple of a number of the reflecting surfaces.